camunda/camunda-docs/docs/self-managed/operational-guides/application-configs.md

 CAMUNDA_OPERATE_ELASTICSEARCH_NUMBEROFSHARDS=3
 ```

-This would then be supplied in the Helm chart `values.yaml` under:
+This would then be supplied in the Helm chart `values.yaml`:

 ```yaml
 operate: